ignacioq/Tapestree.jl/docs/src/man/insane/dbm.md

                    δt       = 1e-3)
 ```

-Finally, error or uncertainty around trait values can be included (assuming Normal variance) by setting another Dictionary, called say `xsv`, (also `Dict{String, Float64}`), where tip values point to the variance around trait values.
+Finally, error or uncertainty around trait values can be included (assuming Normal variance) by setting another Dictionary, called say `xsv` (also a `Dict{String, Float64}`) where tip values point to the variance around trait values.
 Again, if tip labels are not included in this dictionary, it is assumed that there is no error around tip values.
 Then you specify this dictionary on the argument `xs`:
 ```julia
 r, td = insane_dbm(tree,